-The general rule of thumb is that you should spend no more than 30% of your gross income on housing.
-Of course, that can vary according to your circumstances.
+Keep in mind that the 30% rule can vary according to your financial circumstances.
 That’s why it’s important to come up with a list of your expenses and understand how they fit into your budget.
 You also have to consider how expensive your area is.
 You might end up having to spend more than 30%, but even if you do, you’ll be prepared to adjust other parts of your budget.

 Since rent is such a big portion of your monthly expenses, it’s crucial to see how it affects your ability to cover the other expenses you have, while saving for your financial goals.